 As a student at ATC, you’re getting the latest education and schooling, which some auto mechanics may not be able to claim.
 You will learn the theory and operation in the classroom, and then move into the shop to get hands-on experience diagnosing problems and making repairs.

 At our auto technician school, we’re proud to offer students a few different programs.
 You can choose your specialty and enjoy a career as an automotive technician following graduation.

 If you like working with your hands and foresee a future in the automotive industry, we have several paths for you to follow.
 You can enroll in one of the following programs:

 - Automotive and Hi-Performance Technology

 - Collision Reconditioning Technology

 - Marine Service Technology

-As you can see, there are many different ways your career can go.
-After passing your certification exam, technicians will be required to fulfill a work experience requirement of two years to become certified in most areas.
+After passing the certification exam, technicians will be required to fulfill a work experience requirement of two years to become certified in most areas.
 Graduates of ATC programs may qualify for one year toward the work experience requirement.

 Get Started with Your ATC Application Today!

 Have you ever dropped your car off at a dealership and wondered if a mechanic or technician was working on it?
-Have you ever thought to yourself, “Wow, I wish I had those skills.”
+You may have even thought to yourself, “Wow, I wish I had those skills.”
 Now, you can apply to Automotive Training Center to start your career as an automotive technician.